zaengle/laravel-security-notifications/README.md

 }
 ```

+### Disable Package

+If you would like to disable the entire package you can set the following config value:

+`'enabled' => false`

 ### Disable Notifications

 If you would like to disable sending notifications you can set the following config value: